-St Columb’s Hall Trust is a new charitable organisation, established in 2019 to regenerate St Columb’s Hall and contribute positively to our community.
+St Columb’s Hall Trust is a registered charity, established in 2019 to regenerate St Columb’s Hall and contribute positively to our community.

 St Columb’s hall is a strategically important building sitting adjacent to the City walls and between two large contemporary structures.
 The interface with the Walls has enormous potential for development.
 The Hall is in a landmark site, spanning 45,000 square feet.

 St Columb’s Hall Trust aims to:

 - bring St Columb’s Hall back to life as a living, breathing building.